You can communicate with me in Czech, Dutch, English, French, German,

 You will find more about why a periodic array of metal rods may be the best

-way to create narrow, high-frequency microwave signals
+way to create narrow, high-frequency microwave signals for everything from satellites to cell phones

 in Lattice Sends a Crystal